OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-alert.md

 ### Config
 These style properties can be modified via `ui` and are stored in the `sh-alert.ts` file:
-> Note: We need to replace this pasted content to a pointer that extracts the information from the repository.

 ```ts
 export default {